mojaloop/business-operations-framework-docs/docs/src/guide/README.md

 This design documentation provides a more detailed designs that will include security aspects, technologies used and architecture patterns.

 The framework:
-1. Implements a best practice RBAC and IAM integration/implementation.
+1. Implements a best practice RBAC (Role based access control) and IAM (Identity access management) integration/implementation.
 2. Includes a deployment plan for including the RBAC and IAM solution into Mojaloop
-3. Includes a deployment plan for the UI portal so that it can be deployed into a CDN network.
+3. Includes a deployment plan for the UI (User interface) portal so that it can be deployed into a CDN (Content Delivery Network) network.
 4. Uses micro-frontends that are built from different repositories to decouple community efforts and facilitate easy extension and customisations.
 5. Provides an audit trail of all activities performed.